WGLab/SCOTCH_reproduction/README.md

 # SCOTCH_reproduction
-Reproduction instruction for SCOTCH manuscript
+Reproduction instruction for SCOTCH manuscript.
+See assets for all count matrix and DTU analysis results.